 Would you like to know more?

 Now that you’ve got more information about 304 vs 316 stainless steel, do you have more questions?
 Looking to weld your Stainless?
-Whether your project uses 304 vs 316, or a different grade, check out our tips for welding the different types of stainless steel.
+Whether your project uses 304 vs 316, or a different grade, check out our blog post about welding the different types of stainless steel.